davidmagalhaes/binge-watcher/README.md

 - Favorites

+### Known issues
+- On the first run, the app may fail to update the screen and get stuck on the placeholders.
+A simple pull-to-refresh should solve it.
+- The app lacks a proper empty state view type.
+- The episode list on the show details doesn't have a proper progress bar when loading.

 #### Things to improve

-- Adding Unit Tests
+- Adding Unit Tests / Espresso tests
 - Some UX/UI improvements
-- Adding infinite scrolling for the episodes too
+- Adding infinite scrolling to the episodes.